dcapassi/powershell_zabbix/README.md

-# powershell_zabbix
+# Create Zabbix hosts from a CSV file

 This script reads the devices.csv and creates the Zabbix hosts.

-Mandatory Fields:
+Mandatory Fields:\
-*host - hostname
+host - hostname\
-*host - hostgroup
+host - hostgroup\
-*host - ip
+host - ip

-Inventory fields may be added creating a field called "inv - ZABBIX_INVENTORY".
+Inventory fields may be added creating a field called "inv - ZABBIX_INVENTORY".\
-Example:
+Example:\
-*inv - macaddress_b
+inv - macaddress_b\
-*inv - notes
+inv - notes\
-*inv - os
+inv - os

   (inventory.csv may be consulted for avalaible inventory fields)